Discover more from Jokermen

 Girls: Album

-An *~eMoTiOnAl~* episode about *~eMoTiOnAl~* music.
+In which we get *~eMoTiOnAl~*.
 This is what talking to your friend on the computer is all about.

 Purple Mountains: Purple Mountains